keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 #### 4.3.1.2 Enable root access by public-key based authentication

 For a dedicated mining rig, we'll mostly want to work as root so as to have full access to logs, drivers, package installs, process priorities and suchlike.
 To log in as root, we allow access by public key not by password, so we need firstly to log in as an unprivileged user, then gain root privileges, create a .ssh/authorized_keys file in root's home directory, populate it with the public keys that should have access and set the proper file permissions, after which we should be able to log in as root from a machine with that key.
 If you've no idea how passwordless SSH access works, have a read of [this article](http://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/), or (for console newbies) for a 4m30s screencap of me setting it up with an existing SSH identity, mistakes and all, [try this](https://asciinema.org/a/7otbzhctnon4tje4xfmadu1ts).
+You may also need to `chmod 600 /root` if StrictModes is set.

 ## 4.4 Configure Ubuntu 16.04.1 for console-only operation (optional)